-Registered students may add courses through the end of the second week of the semester with the approval of the instructor and advisor.
+Registered students may add courses through the end of the second week of the semester with the advisor approval.
 An official drop/add form must be submitted to the Enrollment Office.

 Dropping Courses

 Registered students may drop courses through the end of the second week of the semester without a transcript notation by completing a drop/add form with instructor's and advisor's signatures and submitting it to the Enrollment Office.